morganjwilliams/202111-SGGMP-pyrolite-workshop/README.md

   * Utilities, links into other software, ML etc
 * Interoperability with other components of the scientific Python ecosystem (e.g. Pandas, scikit-learn)
-* Documentation and infrastructure
+* Documentation and infrastructure, installation and development Roadmap
-* Installation
-* Development Roadmap

 #### Geochemical Data Workflows

-This section will feature a set of extended workflow examples, likely pertaining to at least some of the following:
+This section will feature a set of extended workflow examples, including:
-* Rare Earth Elements - lambda, anomalies, tetrads
-* Literature data compilation geochemical integration
-* Normative mineral endmember calculations
-* Calculating CIPW Norms
+* A few of the more complex feaures - Calculating CIPW Norms and lambdas
-* Whole rock geochemistry classification (tectonic settings)
+* A few basic ML workflows
 * Basic spatial visualisation with GeoPandas

 #### Open Discussion, Q&A